 The Dujail case was tried first because experts believed it was the most straightforward and easy to prove case.

 July 8, 1982 -

 Residents of the Shiite Muslim town of Dujail, Iraq

 , fire on Hussein's motorcade.
 In retaliation, about 150 residents are executed.

 The second Gulf War begins, code named Operation Iraqi Freedom

-December 14, 2003 - The U.S. Defense Dept. announces that Saddam Hussein has been captured in a cellar, or 'spider hole,' at a farmhouse in Tikrit on Saturday, December 13, 2003.
+December 14, 2003 - The US Department of Defense announces Saddam Hussein has been captured in a cellar, or 'spider hole,' at a farmhouse in Tikrit on Saturday, December 13, 2003.

 July 1, 2004 -

 Saddam Hussein makes his first appearance in court at his arraignment and is charged with a variety of crimes, including the invasion of Kuwait and the gassing of the Kurds

 October 12, 2004 - The US military announces Hussein had a hernia operation in late September 2004.